tombensve/MarkdownDoc/Docs/readme/README.md

 As I said above, MarkdownDoc is written in Groovy!
 The current version produces Java 8 bytecode.
 It is Groovy (org.codehaus.groovy.reflectionCachedClass) that produces a warning in Java 11.
 It will not work on Java 12, and there is nothing I can do about that until Groovy has a Java 12 supporting version.
 There i

 There is a version 4.0 of groovy available now, that will support JDKs up to 17 (I think it was), but it is very fresh (this written 2022-01-21) and GMavenPlus maven plugin does not yet support it, which will make things messy.
 I have decided to wait going upp to 4.0 until GMavenPlus supports it.
 I really like Groovy, it is a very nice language that have continously been far ahead of Java but still very compatible with Java.
-Groovy have been ahead of Java with features and when Java has gotten the features Groovy have still done it better than Java in many cases IMHO.
+Groovy have been ahead of Java with features and when Java has gotten the features Groovy has still done it better than Java in many cases IMHO.

 <https://dzone.com/articles/java-8-bastion-of-long-term-support>